AnimMouse/setup-restic/README.md

 ```

 ### Specific version
 You can specify the version you want.
+By default, this action downloads the latest version.

 ```yaml
 steps: